btroncone/learn-rxjs/operators/combination/race.md

 ###### TL;DR: Use the first observable to emit

-The **race** operator is as the name implies.
-It subscribes to all inner observables and emits values from the first observables to emits a values.
-Once that inner observable completes, the operator will conclude.
-Note that **race** does not care which observable completes the fastest as well as which observable fails unless it is the first.
-This is because the operator will throw out the rest of the observables once the first one emits.
+The **race** operator accepts a variable number of observables, subscribing to each.
+The first observable to emit will be used while the rest are ignored.

 ### Examples